ossmos/analyzer4d.nvim/README.md

 - [ ] Get AppVars
 - [ ] User Callbacks

+## Known Issues

+- If the Host address does not exist it can happen that neovim completely crashes.
+I am not sure why since the sockconnect function is a `pcall` and should not crash the whole application anyway but I currently do not now whether it is related to neovim or the plugin

 ## Acknowledgements

 This plugin is just another wrapper around the JSON communication server of the